rrd108/cakephp-datalist/README.md

     );
 ?>
 ```
-The end result should work like a charm and if you do not select one of the options but type in a new one, CakePHP will save it as a new entry in the associated model.
+The end result should work like a charm, and if you do not select one of the options
+but type in a new one, CakePHP will save it as a new entry in the associated model.

 ![Alt Text](http://webmania.cc/static/cakephp/datalist.gif)